 EMA: Close – EMA(previous bar) x multiplier + EMA(previous bar)

-As you see in this example, the EMA uses ‘previous bar’ to begin its calculations; so the SMA is calculated first and used as ‘previous bar’.
-This formula is then applied to each bar between the start of the EMA to the current bar.
+As you see in this example, the EMA uses the ‘previous bar’ to begin its calculations, so the SMA is calculated first and used as the ‘previous bar.’
+This formula is then applied to each bar between the start of the EMA and the current bar.

-Just as the SMA had a weakness by lagging and by focusing on the middle of all bars calculated the EMA has a weakness in its calculations due to the amount of weight applied to each bar.
+Just as the SMA had a weakness by lagging and focusing on the middle of all bars calculated, the EMA had a weakness due to the weight applied to each bar.

 An EMA with a long length will lose weight as the calculation is applied.
-The 10 EMA shown above has a weight of 18.8% but an EMA of 20 only has a weight of 9.52%.
+The 10 EMAs above weigh 18.8%, but an EMA of 20 only weighs 9.52%.

 Each time the EMA length is doubled, the weight drops by half.
-This is the second reason that the EMA is better suited for a smaller time-frame (such as an intraday chart).
-Somthing to think about when moving average forecasting.
+This is the second reason the EMA is better suited for a smaller time frame (such as an intraday chart)—something to consider when moving average forecasting.

-A typical setup for in intraday chart would be using the SMA as the longer length moving average (to identify support and resistance) and using the EMA as the shorter length moving average (to identify trend reversal and trade signals).
+A typical setup for an intraday chart would be using the SMA as the longer-length moving average (to identify support and resistance) and the EMA as the shorter-length moving average (to identify trend reversal and trade signals).

 Moving average forecasting can help you determine many important aspects of trading.
-In fact, the chart examples throughout demonstrate how the moving averages can offer a trader perspective on the potential price action before taking a trade.
+The charts demonstrate how the moving averages can offer a trader’s perspective on the potential price action before taking a trade.

-Knowing where strong support or resistance is before entering a trade can perhaps offer the trader perspective on stop loss, target entry/exit, or to avoid taking a trade at all.
-Traders can protect their portfolio or protect their profits by observing how price respects these levels.
+Knowing where strong support or resistance is before entering a trade can offer the trader perspective on stopping loss, target entry/exit, or avoiding taking a trade.
+Traders can protect their portfolios or profits by observing how price respects these levels.